nicoalba/pyth-price-solana/README.md

 ## 6. Conclusion and next steps

 You built and deployed an Anchor program that *verifies and reads a Pyth price update* posted by your client in the *same transaction*, then logged `price/conf/exponent/timestamp` and printed a human-readable price.
-This mirrors a production pattern: *fetch signed updates from Hermes → post via Pyth Receiver → consume on-chain*.
+This mirrors a production pattern: *fetch signed updates from Hermes → post via Pyth Receiver → consume onchain*.

 What can you do next?

 - Swap `PYTH_FEED_ID_HEX` for other assets (or multiple feeds).
 - Enforce freshness (`MAX_AGE_SECS`) and a confidence threshold before using the price.
 - Persist readings in an account or wire them into program logic (e.g., limits, liquidations).

-- Explore the alternative [price feed account](#other-methods) method.
+If you don't want to post a new signed Hermes update to the Pyth Receiver each time, read from the *price feed account* (a persistent account per feed ID).
+Pass it to your instruction and enforce freshness/confidence; an offchain writer keeps it updated.
+This guide uses the *price update account* flow because it's explicit and easy to reproduce on devnet.

 ## Troubleshooting